asen/smg/docs/index.md

 in a nutshell RRD files are with fixed (upon creation) size which store series of numbers over different periods using bigger averaging steps the older the data gets.
-So rrdtool (and in turn - SMG) keeps most recent data (usually 48h in SMG) into the minimal for SMG run interval (every minute) granularity (which corresponds to maximal resolution) and older data gets averaged over longer period and kept like that (at smaller resolution).
+So rrdtool (and in turn - SMG) keeps most recent data (by default - 96h in SMG) into the minimal for SMG run interval (default -every minute) granularity (which corresponds to maximal resolution) and older data gets averaged over longer period and kept like that (at smaller resolution).